RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

   - If you’re using copies of an existing Drupal site's configuration YML files from the Config/sync directory (e.g., you did a `drush config:export`) of the database settings of an existing site, the exported YML files will include UUIDs.
 Before including them in a recipe to leverage all the settings in them configure how you like them, remember to manually remove the `uuid` key unless you specifically need to enforce the same UUID across environments.

 - **Existing Sites**:
-  - If applying a recipe to an existing site with a content type already in it (e.g. a `blog` in the examples through this documentation), you may need to either:
+  - If applying a recipe to an existing site with a content type already in it (e.g. a `article` in the examples through this documentation), you may need to either:
-    - Rename the content type in the recipe (e.g., `node.type.mycompany_blog`).
+    - Rename the content type in the recipe (e.g., `node.type.mycompany_article`).
     - Use `--force` to overwrite the existing configuration.
-    - Manually delete the existing content type before applying the recipe (`drush config:delete node.type.blog`).
+    - Manually delete the existing content type before applying the recipe (`drush config:delete node.type.article`).

 - **Recipe Testing**:
   - Test your recipe on a clean Drupal 11 installation to confirm it applies without errors.
 Use tools like DDEV or Lando for quick setup:
     ```bash
     ddev start
     ddev drush site:install minimal
-    ddev exec php core/scripts/drupal recipe ../recipes/blog_feature
+    ddev exec php core/scripts/drupal recipe ../recipes/article_feature
     ```

 - **Drupal Recipe Limitations**: